ryanpsmith26/year-one-server/README.md

 npm run start
 ```

-- Your terminal should indicate to you that the server is running on POR:8080
+- Your terminal should indicate to you that the server is running on PORT:8080

 #### Frontend Setup

-- Clone the code from this repo to your machine: [year-one](https://github.com/ryanpsmith26/year-one)
+- Clone the code from the following repo to your machine: [year-one](https://github.com/ryanpsmith26/year-one)
-- next cd into the project director from another terminal window, install dependenies and run the React app:
+- next cd into the project director from another terminal window, install dependencies and run the React app:

 ```zsh
 cd year-one